Oil Pulling: An ancient Ayurvedic treatment, or is it?

 Oil Pulling can and will create disease if used by someone that has has “poisoning, fainting disease, alcoholism, depletion, TB, bleeding diseases, low clotting factor, inflammation of the eyes, constipation, and depletion of wastes.” (any correlations to these diseases caused by kavala is hardly to be understood in Western medicine but pretty obvious from view of Ayurveda) In that, the paradigm that this treatment comes from, a totally different culture with different lifestyle and incredibly different ways of eating as well as what is eaten, many more variables are brought into the contraindications and/or the results of doing this treatment.

 So, the bigger problem and the real statement here to make …… think about this for a second.
 As this misinformation is presented in those articles out in the public, definitely in the attempt to be helpful and of innocence (and not just sales and marketing and completely irresponsibility), what about the people that are being affected adversely and being harmed, even unknowingly…….. what about them?
 You.
 You people out there.
 Your just trying to do what is good for your health right?
 Who is writing the articles?
 Where is it being published?
 Another article I read was written by someone who makes jewelry for a living and happens to be a self proclaimed yogini.
-What!?!?!
-Where is the integrity of this so called spiritual and yoga world?
 Another one was written by a wedding photographer.
 Come on people, wake up.
-If she is really a yogini you would understand karma and would not put out misinformation or write about something you don’t have authority and knowledge to write about.
-Where is the satyam (truth)?
 Would you trust you house to be built by a wedding photographer?
 Trust her to do your dentistry?
 Then why your health?
 Why is it okay for anyone to write anything they want about anything in the health and spiritual world of the West.
 America would not allow someone without the knowledge and correct education to practice law right?
 Why do they have a national bar exam and Ayurveda practitioners simply pay a membership fee with no ethical or educational standards to get membership?
-Oh hey, that is the same in the yoga world too.
-Who would of thought?
-Little education, no ethics, no need of any experience on or of it to teach it.

 This is the health and spiritual world of today.
 Did you know you were being lied to about that outrageously expensive ghee your buying in the store too or how to make it on your own with a stick of butter?
 Not real ghee either.
-Over priced clarified butter that had a recording of a mantra playing when it was melted from a block of butter, wow, how spiritual. http://trueayurveda.wordpress.com/wp-admin/post.php?post=20&action=edit You can just throw a stick of butter in a pot and melt it down and say “OM” over it and get the same results.
+Over priced clarified butter that had a recording of a mantra playing when it was melted from a block of butter, wow, how spiritual.
+Buying it might even make you enlightened. http://trueayurveda.wordpress.com/wp-admin/post.php?post=20&action=edit You can just throw a stick of butter in a pot and melt it down and say “OM” over it and get the same results.
 Not ghee.
-Just blessed butter.
+Just blessed butter. :)

 This is what the Western world is doing to Ayurveda and you.
 Really.
-Then they are doing their research upon this wrong knowledge.
+Then they do their research upon this wrong knowledge.
 Thats where things get messy.

 Translating Ayurveda to Western science isn’t easy as it is a different paradigm and Ayurveda explains, diagnoses, and treats much deeper in so many ways, there is so much detail to Ayurveda.
 It is not a simple thing to understand with a western mind.
 Kavala will never be understood from Western terms for what it is, why to do it, when to do it, who should do it, how it should be done, etc…. without the lens of Western medicine is dropped and picking up one of the context and education of Ayurveda, improper knowledge, education, and translation can only occur from this and the result is that people get hurt, Ayurveda gets a very bad name, and the general public is none the wiser or healthier.